 Contact the Danish Customs and Tax Administration directly to find out whether you need to register or not.

-You can contact the Danish Customs and Tax Administration by phone +45 72 22 18 18 or Send an e-mail to the Danish Customs and Tax Administration.
+You can contact the Danish Customs and Tax Administration by phone +45 72 22 18 18 or send them an e-mail.
+Find contact information under contact and other queries